Yojative05/Christian_Song_Family_Choir/README.md

 ##	Design

 ###	    Colour Scheme
-        -   The two main colours used are the shades of blue – namely light blue, rgba(137, 196, 244), #00008b and blue – and ivory.
+        -   The two main colours used are the shades of blue – namely light blue, rgba(137, 196, 244), #00008b and blue – and #fff9e3, a shade of ivory.
         This colours are chosen as they closely resemble the colours worn by the Mother of the Catholic Church.

 ###	    Typography
         -   The Style Script font is the main font used for the header, headings 1 and 2 with Verdana as the fallback font in case for any reason the font is not being imported correctly into the site.
 Style Script is a nice cursive form, being cursive it depicts olden calligraphy style for Churches.